TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 ### While statement

-There are two loop statements in Luigi, and they should be familiar if you've used other imperative languages.
+There are two loop statements in Luiggi, and they should be familiar if you've used other imperative languages.

 The simplest is the `while` statement.
 It executes a chunk of code as long as a condition continues to hold.
 For example: